At Southern Company, our people are at the center of all we do, and our Human Capital Beliefs to guide our commitment to being a leading employer

 The development of talent is a priority as we consider it critical to employee readiness, engagement and retention.
 We provide both internal and external leadership development opportunities for employees and support the filling of leadership roles through succession planning.
 We also offer employee training programs to facilitate specific developmental plans for personal growth and career progression.

-Constructive partnership with union leaders is critical to our business.
+Constructive coordination with union leaders is critical to our business.
 Approximately one-third of Southern Company employees are International Brotherhood of Electric Workers (IBEW) members, and many of our contractors employ labor union members from nearly every craft within the North Americas Building Trades Unions (NABTU).
 Across the Southern Company system, we utilize an average of 61 million work-hours annually of craft labor (both internal and external resources), and 71% of those hours are completed by members of organized unions.
-Our partnerships with organized labor labor allow us to work toward common goals on topics such as employee and public safety, reliability of our electric and gas systems, training and development, recruitment efforts, Just Transition and best practice sharing.
+Our coordination with organized labor labor allow us to work toward common goals on topics such as employee and public safety, reliability of our electric and gas systems, training and development, recruitment efforts, Just Transition and best practice sharing.
 These efforts benefit the communities we serve and provide sustainable jobs.